openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

 Security impact
 ~~~~~~~~~~~~~~~

-The Monasca API, Log API and Grafana fork will be exposed on public
+The Monasca API, Log API, Grafana and Kibana ports will be exposed on
-endpoints via HAProxy/Keepalived.
-If your public endpoints are exposed
+public endpoints via HAProxy/Keepalived.
+If your public endpoints are
-externally, then you should use a firewall to restrict access.
-In
+exposed externally, then you should use a firewall to restrict access.
-particular, external access to the Monasca Grafana endpoint should be
-blocked, since it is effectively unmaintained and is likely to contain
-unpatched vulnerabilities.
-You should also consider whether you
+You should also consider whether you wish to allow tenants to access
-wish to allow tenants to access these services on the internal network.
+these services on the internal network.

 If you are using the multi-tenant capabilities of Monasca there is a risk
 that tenants could gain access to other tenants logs and metrics.
 This could